- What are "Computer Science" and "Information Systems"?

 Despite our small size, our department has dedicated facilities in the form of two laboratories located in the Edwards-Holman Science Building.
 Our labs are routinely upgraded with modern computing equipment for exclusive use by students majoring and minoring in Computer Science or Information Systems.

-In addition, students benefit from our relationship with the Department of Engineering enabling students to include elective courses in relevant Electrical Engineering subjects such as Digital Logic, Robotics, and Microprocessors.
+In addition, students benefit from our being a part of the College of Engineering enabling students to include elective courses in relevant Computer and Electrical Engineering subjects such as Digital Logic, Robotics, and Microprocessors.

 Prospective students should feel free to contact any of the faculty with questions about Computer Science and Information Systems at GFU - we'd love to hear from you and would be happy to answer any questions you have about pursuing a degree in Computer Science or Information Systems at George Fox University.[toc]

 We are excited to accept transfer students into the George Fox University's Computer Science and Information Systems programs.
 While transferring schools can be a bit tricky, we are hopeful that you will find the following information helpful to assist with your transfer.

 Computer Science and Information Systems courses are made of two very important and complementary components: theory and language implementation.
 Most colleges and universities teach very similar theory, however their implementation language may be very different.
 Due to this uniqueness, it is imperative that students wishing to join us their Sophomore or Junior year have both the proper theory and a solid working knowledge of our primary implementation language which is currently Java.

 Students wishing to take the introduction to Computer Science sequence at a community college and then transfer in to our department may need to prepare themselves by taking additional Java language classes if their introduction to Computer Science sequence will be taught using another programming language.